jsfuentes/Code-Cheatsheet/JS/React/dataflow.md

 Data flows down from parent to child, so if multiple components have a shared state put it in the closest common ancestor

-Notice if we rerender a parent component with setState() all the children get rerender() (if needed?)
+Notice if we rerender a parent component with setState() all the children get rerendered (if needed?)

 If something can be derived from either props or state, it probably shouldn’t be in the state.